J1mbo/cannonball-se/README.md

 # CannonBall‑SE

-*A performance tuned and easy-to-use fork of Chris White’s CannonBall OutRun engine with enhanced graphics and cabinet‑friendly enhancements.*
+*A performance tuned and cabinet-focused fork of Chris White’s CannonBall OutRun engine with enhanced graphics and cabinet‑friendly enhancements.*

 ---